ksingal [at] seas.upenn.edu

 Teaching

-In Fall 2023, I was a co-mentor for the boolean function analysis group as part of the Columbia Undergraduate TCS Learning Seminar.
-At Columbia, I served as a teaching assistant for 4 different course offerings.
+Additionally, I was a co-mentor for the boolean function analysis group as part of the Columbia Undergraduate TCS Learning Seminar in Fall 2023.
+We also wrote a solution manual to some of the exercises in analysis of boolean functions.

 Other